How DO You Measure Potential?

 By: Meredith Masse

-My curiosity stems from that mysterious “potential” axis on the nine-box and other charts companies often use to start their conversations around determining who is a “high potential” ripe for development and who is next in line to succeed a particular leader.
+My curiosity stems from that mysterious “potential” axis on the nine-box and other charts companies often use to start their conversations around determining who is a “high potential employee” ripe for development and who is next in line to succeed a particular leader.
 I’ve asked the smartest, highly experienced, most professional people I know, because I truly want to know how various companies measure this.
 And by measure, I ask for the specific metrics they look for.

 I’ve never really received a straight answer.
 Lots of skilled experts talk around a response, which typically includes a cloudy collection of characteristics, often containing answers that are more fit for the performance axis: “Well, she’s hitting her numbers and everyone likes her… so she’s our natural choice for that management role.”
 Or, “He seems like he’d be great in that role and we’re on the same bowling team, so let’s promote him!”

 Admittedly, these examples seem silly, but I promise they are not far from some of the answers I’ve heard.
 To be clear, I truly believe the lack of a direct answer is not out of a wish to hide a super secret organizational recipe or other suspicious reason.
-I think even the most experienced professionals tend to follow a “gut reason” as to why someone has more potential than another versus identifying specific metrics that will pinpoint who has more potential than the next employee.
+I think even the most experienced professionals tend to follow a “gut reason” as to why an employee has more potential than another versus identifying specific metrics that will pinpoint who has more potential than the next employee.

 NOW for the best news.
-We’ve finally found a tool that we at ICC believe is the first ever to have pinpointed the right metrics to be able to accurately measure potential.
+We’ve finally found a tool that we at ICC believe is the first ever to have pinpointed the right metrics to be able to accurately measure potential in employees.
 We’ve recently partnered with Pinsight, a company that has developed a real-time, virtual assessment center experience that eliminates the biases of a 360 and takes out the “what I think you want to hear” preconceptions in a multiple-choice, self-report index.
 The employee first completes a highly valid personality index and then is placed in a live simulation situation assuming a role in a fictitious company.
 Their behaviors in the moment are recorded and assessed, so there’s little arguing from the employee later about how they actually performed in the moment.

 Pinsight has nailed it, looking at specific personality markers, level of learning agility and more isolating the metrics to measure a person’s potential to take on strategies that mean business success!
 The four telling metrics that measure an employee’s potential: